Table of Contents

 It’s no secret that we love Italy, so we travel there as often as we can.
 But, we can’t always be street-food crawling in Milan, day-tripping to Lake Como, or wine tasting in Franciacorta as we do on our boutique group trips to Italy.

 The next best thing?
-Cooking some of these classic Italian recipes, inviting friends over, and daydreaming about travel.
+Cooking Italian recipes, inviting friends over, and daydreaming about travel.

-Here are more than 20 classic Italian recipes to give you all the feels for when you can’t be in Italy in real life.
+Here are more than 20 classic Italian recipes to give you all the feel when you can’t be in Italy in real life.

 Caffe Tazza D’Oro is a classic place to try a caffe shakerato in Rome; otherwise, go ahead and make it yourself!
 The only decision to make?
 The sweetness level.
 It’s a personal preference, so add as much or as little simple syrup as you’d like (or order it senza zucchero in Italy if you don’t want sugar)!

-If you’re a fan of European-style hot chocolate (we’re talking melted ganache, not hot cocoa) and like a mocha, you’re going to want to try the layered mocha-like coffee drink known as the bicerin (pronounced bee-chur-reen).
-Hailing from Turin, aka the chocolate capital of Italy, you can find the bicerin served across the city but Caffè al Bicerin (where it is claimed to have been created) is the most classic spot.
+If you’re a fan of European-style hot chocolate (we’re talking melted ganache, not hot cocoa) and like a mocha, you’ll want to try the layered mocha-like coffee drink known as the bicerin (pronounced bee-chur-reen).
+Hailing from Turin, aka the chocolate capital of Italy, you can find the bicerin served across the city, but Caffè al Bicerin (where it is claimed to have been created) is the most classic spot.

 To call aperitivo Italian happy hour doesn’t quite do it justice — it’s a time of day that’s just as much about meeting up with friends as it is about cocktails.
 Oh, and there are almost always some small bites involved.

-One of the highlights of the Salt & Wind group trips to Italy is always aperitivo whether it’s in the shadow of Milan’s duomo or on a lakeside dock in wine country.
+One of the highlights of the Salt & Wind group trips to Italy is always aperitivo, whether in the shadow of Milan’s duomo or on a lakeside dock in wine country.
 And one of our all-time favorite ways to toast aperitivo?
-The Spritz, which is arguably the most classic aperitivo cocktail in the book.
+The Spritz is arguably the most classic aperitivo cocktail in the book.

-Hailing from Northeastern Italy, the classic Spritz is merely Campari or Aperol mixed with white wine (sometimes flat and sometimes sparkling) and it’s as refreshing as it is delicious.
+Hailing from Northeastern Italy, the classic Spritz is merely an amaro like Campari or Aperol mixed with white wine (sometimes flat and sometimes sparkling wine), and it’s as refreshing as it is delicious.

 One thing is for sure: when you’re talking classic food in Rome, fried food has got to be near the top of the list.
-This Italian city has all sorts of classic fried food, from fried artichokes to, one of our personal favorites, fried zucchini flowers.
+This Italian city has all sorts of classic fried food, from fried artichokes to one of our favorites, fried zucchini flowers.

-To satisfy that Roman fried food fix, we love Rome food expert Kate Parla’s elegant take on zucchini flowers, stuffed with ricotta, herbs, and lemon zest.
-Definitely the one recipe that we love to fry, and definitely worth it every time.
+The one recipe we love to fry is worth it every time.
 Though they’re originally from Calabria, these fried zucchini flowers can be found just about anywhere during the summer in Italy.